caoli5288/fastcraft/README.md

 #Setup
 - Add this plugin's _FastCraftPlus.jar_ file to your server's _plugins_ directory.
 - Assign this plugin's permissions.
 (Permissions are listed below)
-- Configuration files will be generated for FastCraft+ after starting the server.
+- Start the server to generate configuration files in the /plugins/FastCraftPlus/ directory.
 - Edit the configuration files, and run the command _/fcadmin reload_ to reload the configs.

 #Commands